Catalog Advanced Search

 This session will have a review of how to apply for the ICB PCGC credential as well as a question and answer opportunity for all attendees.

-Are you ready to take the next step in your professional development?
-Join us for an informative session that provides a comprehensive overview of the application process for the ICB PCGC (Problem and Compulsive Gambling Counselor) credential.
+This will be a 60-minute informative session that provides a comprehensive overview of the application process for the ICB PCGC (Problem and Compulsive Gambling Counselor) credential.
 Whether you're just beginning to explore the certification or are ready to submit your application, this session will walk you through the key requirements, timelines, and tips for success.

 We'll conclude with an open Q&A segment, giving all attendees the chance to get their specific questions answered and gain clarity on the path to certification.